Haseebullah-Shaikh/Haseebullah-Shaikh/README.md

 - 👋 Hi, I’m @Haseebullah-Shaikh
 - 👀 I’m interested in data related techs
-- 🌱 I’m currently learning data engineering
+- 🌱 I’m currently working as data engineer
-- 📫 How to reach me, It's private ;)

 <!---
 Haseebullah-Shaikh/Haseebullah-Shaikh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.